mozilla/pkipolicy/rootstore/policy.md

 9.  the point-in-time date, for those that are for a point in time;
 10. the date the report was issued (which will necessarily be after the end date or point-in-time date);
+11. all incidents (section 2.4) occuring, open, or closed during the audit period, or a statement that the auditor is unaware of any;
-11. the facility site locations that were examined (e.g. Toronto datacenter);
+12. the facility site locations that were examined (e.g. Toronto datacenter);
     and
-12. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).
+13. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).